macedigital/express-xml-bodyparser/README.md

 There is a [similar xml bodyparser](https://github.com/falsecz/connect-xml-bodyparser) module available, but you might appreciate some notable differences:

-* Custom configuration options how to deal with xml data.
+* Custom configuration options how to deal with XML data.
 * Attempt to parse data only once, even if middleware is called multiple times.
 * Skip data parsing immediately if no req-body has been sent.
 * Accept any XML-based content-type, e.g. `application/rss+xml`